determined-ai/determined/docs/cluster-setup-guide/security/rbac.rst

 .. _rbac-migrate-existing:

 *****************************************
- Migrating existing installation to RBAC
+ Migrating Existing Installation to RBAC
 *****************************************

 #.
 Upgrade Determined to the latest RBAC-enabled version.